siddharthpalav/devTinder/homework.md

 - JS object vs JSON (differences)
 - Add the express.json middleware to your app
 - Make your signup API dynamic to receive data from the end user
+- User.findOne with duplicate email ids, which object will the method return
+- API - Get user by email
+- API - Feed API - GET /feed - get all the users from the database
+- API - Get User by ID
+- Create a delete user API
+- Difference between PATCH and PUT
+- API - Update a user
+- Explore the Mongoose Documentation
+- What are options in a Model.findOneAndUpdate method, explore more about it
+- API - Update the user with emai ID

+- Explore schematype options from the documentation
+- Add required, unique, lowercase, min, minLength, trim
+- Add default
+- Create a custom validate function for gender
+- Improve the DB schema - PUT all appropriate validation on each field in Schema
+- Add timestamps to the userSchema